Find Cash Home Buyers in Houston for a Fast, Simple Sale

 With its humid subtropical climate and clay soil, Houston homes are prone to foundation issues as well as the growth of mold and mildew.
 Flash flooding occurs in the Bayou City since the clay soil doesn’t absorb water and contributes to foundation problems.
 Ramcharitar says large oak trees with pervasive, spreading roots also crack foundations.
 If fault lines run through your Houston neighborhood, Krueger says you’re more likely to have foundation damage.

 Foundations can be expensive and difficult to repair, costing $4,500 on average.
-Signs of possible foundation issues include cracks in drywall, brick, and concrete as well as uneven floors, doors or windows separating from their frames, and buildup of mold and mildew.
+Signs of possible foundation issues include cracks in drywall, brick, and concrete; uneven floors; doors or windows separating from their frames; and buildup of mold and mildew.

 Rather than making pricey repairs to resolve foundation or stucco issues that could chase away potential buyers, selling as-is to an investor might be an option worth considering.